PlayNetwork/playnetwork-sdk-nodejs/readme.md

 * `content`
   * `host` - the hostname of the content API
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.
 * `key`
   * `host` - the hostname of the key API
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.
   * `cacheTokens`
 * `music`
   * `host` - the hostname of the music API
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.
 * `playback`
   * `host` - the hostname of the playback API
   * `secure` - defaults to `true`, defines when the API uses TLS
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
+  * `initialDelay` - Override the initial delay for 30ms.
 * `player`
   * `host` - the hostname of the playerservice app
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.
 * `provision`
   * `host` - the hostname of the provision API
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.
 * `settings`
   * `host` - the hostname
   * `secure` - defaults to `true`, defines when the API uses TLS
-  * `totalTimeout` - To activate the expotential backoff mechanism
+  * `totalTimeout` - In miliseconds to activate the expotential backoff mechanism
   * `initialDelay` - Override the initial delay for 30ms.

 See the following example that configures the SDK for interaction with a sandbox PlayNetwork environment (**_note:** this is an example only).